irods/irods_client_globus_connector/README.md

 	```
 	If you are using a different resolver than the global handle resolver, replace *hdl.handle.net* with the correct address.

-	Note: Once the PID is correctly resolved, the requested operation (listing or downloading) will be correctly performed only if the URI returned by the Handle server is a valid iRODS path pointing to the iRODS instance to which the DSI is connected to.
+	Note: Once the PID is correctly resolved, the requested operation (listing or downloading) will be correctly performed only if the URI returned by the Handle server is a valid iRODS path pointing to the iRODS instance to which the iRODS Globus Connector is connected to.

 2. If desired, change the default home directory by setting the homeDirPattern environment variable in
 	```
 	$GLOBUS_LOCATION/etc/gridftp.conf
 	```
 	The pattern can reference up to two strings with `%s`, first gets substituted with the zone name, second with the user name.
-The default alue is `"/%s/home/%s"`, making the default directory `/<zone>/home/<username>`.
+The default pattern is `"/%s/home/%s"`, making the default directory `/<zone>/home/<username>`.

 	Default configuration:
 	```